 Or, if you’re applying for a personal loan, use a free credit score service to ensure you meet the minimum accepted score.
 A lender will not make a special exception for you, no matter how awesome your nonprofit sounds.

 In addition to meeting the minimum requirements for a loan, you also need to choose a loan that will work best for your needs.
 For example, maybe a line of credit vs. a loan will better meet your organization’s needs.
 Before you apply, though, learn about line of credit requirements so that you feel prepared.

 Even if you are pre-approved for a loan offer, you must also consider whether you can reasonably afford the loan repayments and are comfortable with the repayment timeframe.
 If not, you should apply for a smaller loan or consider applying for grants, ramping up your fundraising efforts, etc.

 Just like a for-profit business, a nonprofit business needs to have a solid business plan in place, especially when applying for financing.
 It’s not as intimidating as it sounds, though; we have an article that can easily walk you through creating a one-page business plan.

 The lender will want to see a specific plan detailing how your nonprofit organization meets a need in the community and how you plan to use proceeds from a loan, all supported by thoughtful research and strong financial documentation.
 They’ll also want to see that your organization can successfully raise funds.

 Have Your Documents Ready

 Whether you’re applying for a loan or a grant, you will be asked to submit certain documents.
-It is best to have all of these materials on-hand when you apply so you are ready to supply them when asked.
+It is best to have all these materials on hand when you apply so that you are ready to supply them when asked.
 Some items you might need include:

 - Your organization’s fundraising case statement